Last Updated on

 Weighted Hammer Action

 This controller type has 88 notes and is able to replicate the mechanical actions of a classic piano.
 It’s a difficult thing to achieve because the keyboard is designed so differently to a piano, and so it uses a series of weights and springs in order to do so.
-The weighted-hammer action is exceptionally good at recreating the sound and feel of a traditional piano.
+The semi weighted hammer action is exceptionally good at recreating the sound and feel of a traditional piano.

 This is very similar to the weighted hammer models, but there is a lot less resistance.
 The release has a little more spring to it, and the sound remains very pleasant.
 The piano sound is not as accurate,